Five Things The Dutch Blame Expats For

 The next time you bump into a Dutch person in Amsterdam, (yes some still live there), ask them if they own a property.
 If they do give them a big hug.
 Better still, tell them that they can use your Deliveroo or Marleen Kookt account to order some free food.
 You see, property owners in Amsterdam are so hard done by.
 I mean, they’ve had to spend lots more money bidding on properties due to all the pesky expats in the city that are driving up the prices by bidding for properties as well.
 It’s so unfair!

 What the hell do the expats think that the Dutch have in the Netherlands, a free market economy?
 It should be eigen volk eerst!
 (Nederlanders first).
 Perhaps communism wasn’t such a bad idea after all.
 Well ok, at least if you ignore the part about not allowing private citizens to own property.
+Since writing this article the Amsterdam Socialist Party have been joining in the whining about expats and are calling to ‘stop expats displacing Amsterdammers’.

 In Amsterdam today I saw that there’s a property on sale that’s 60m2 and the asking price is a cool 750,000 euros.
 Or better said 12,500 euros per square meter.
 If anyone tries to blame expats for this, unless they can prove that an expat actually owned the property in question and that their real estate agent was also an expat, then you should simply be direct as the Dutch and say “hou je mond dicht, mafkees!”